,

 Impact

-Through clear and explicit teaching, regular monitoring and moderation that focuses on progress and attainment of all pupils, focussed tasks at the end of each literacy unit to assess pupils against the National Curriculum objectives, the impact of our curriculum at St. Philip's should ensure that:
+Through clear and explicit teaching, regular monitoring and moderation that focuses on progress and attainment of all pupils, focused tasks at the end of each literacy unit to assess pupils against the National Curriculum objectives, the impact of our curriculum at St. Philip's should ensure that:

-Children leave confident to try new things, experiment with their writing, take risks, and continue to expand their experience of reading.
+• Pupils leave confident to try new things, experiment with their writing, take risks, and continue to expand their experience of reading.

 English Long Term Plan